actris-cloudnet/mwrpy/paper/paper.md

 the network.
 Furthermore, the flexible design of the code enables updating the retrievals of meteorological variables, which will be derived from a common statistical approach.
-For that, a training data set is derived from a climatology of the atmospheric state (e.g. profiles from radiosondes or model reanalysis) and simulated $T_B$ coming from a microwave radiative transfer model (like PyRTlib, @Larosa2024).
+For that, a training data set is derived from a climatology of the atmospheric state (e.g. profiles from radiosondes or model reanalysis) and simulated $T_B$ coming from a microwave radiative transfer model like PyRTlib [@Larosa2024].
+PyRTlib, as a Python library for non-scattering atmospheric microwave radiative transfer calculations, takes various input profiles to compute down- and upwelling $T_B$ for microwave sensors from different observational platforms using build-in atmospheric absorption models.
+This output, together with the climatology can then be used for retrieval training (not included in [MWRpy](https://actris-cloudnet.github.io/mwrpy/index.html#)) to update existing coefficients in the ACTRIS network.

 [^1]: E-PROFILE developed code for MWR processing (mwr_raw2l1, mwr_l12l2) can be found at https://github.com/MeteoSwiss